-How to become a professional dancer: Connor's story
+How to become a professional contemporary dancer: Connor's story

 Connor, 20, is from Newcastle.
 He works as a professional contemporary dancer, which takes him on tour around the UK and Europe.
 Part of our Bitesize world of work series.